Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 statutory changes are sometimes included in the statute database before they take effect.

 If the source note at the end of a Section of the statutes includes a Public Act that has

 not yet taken effect, the version of the law that is currently in effect may have already

 been removed from the database and you should refer to that Public Act to see the changes

 (from Ch.
 120, par.
 2167)

-(a) Filing with Recorder.
+(a) Filing in the State Tax Lien Registry.
 Nothing in this Act shall be construed

 to give the Department a preference over the rights of any bona fide

 purchaser, holder of a security interest, mechanics lienholder,